 Canon M5 versus Canon M10

 The Canon EOS M5 and the Canon EOS M10 are two digital cameras that were announced, respectively, in September 2016 and October 2015.
 Both the M5 and the M10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The M5 has a resolution of 24 megapixel, whereas the M10 provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon M5 and the Canon M10 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).